Novak Djokovic beats Casper Ruud to win record-equalling sixth ATP Finals title - NewsBreak

 “Seven years, it’s been a long time, but at the same time this – the fact that I waited seven years – makes this victory even sweeter and even bigger.”

-Meanwhile, Joe Salisbury became the first British player to win the doubles title, alongside American partner Rajeev Ram.
+In the doubles, Joe Salisbury became the first British player to win the title, alongside partner Rajeev Ram .

-The duo had lost the championship match last year, but were victorious this time around, beating Croatian pair Nikola Mektic and Mate Pavic 7-6 (4) 6-4 to lift the trophy.
+The duo had lost the championship match last year, but were victorious this time around, beating Nikola Mektic and Mate Pavic 7-6 (4) 6-4 to lift the trophy.

+Salisbury believes being the first British player to win the title adds to the occasion.

-“It’s very special,” Salisbury said.
-“I think it makes it extra special, being the first Brit.
+“It’s very special,” said Salisbury.
+“I think it makes it extra special being the first Brit.
 Hopefully there will be many more.
 There were three of us here this week.
 All did really well, had really good years.
 I’m sure there will be many more.

 Comments / 0